cookiecutter/cookiecutter/README.rst

   template.
 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-flask-env`_: A lucuma-flavored flask app template.
+* `cookiecutter-simple-django`_: A cookiecutter template for creating reusable Django projects quickly.
-* `cookiecutter-django`_: A Django project template with Bootstrap 3, customizable users app, starter templates, and working user registration.
+* `cookiecutter-django`_: A bleeding edge Django project template with Bootstrap 3, customizable users app, starter templates, and working user registration.
 * `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.
 * `cookiecutter-django-crud-app`_: A Django app template that sets up initial Create, List, Detail, and Update generic views, forms, urls, templates, and tests.
 * `cookiecutter-docopt`_: A template for a Python command-line script that uses `docopt`_ for arguments parsing.